ozerlabs-proxy/vision-datasets-stats/ReadMe.md

 9. `KITTI` (Karlsruhe Institute of Technology and Toyota Technological Institute) : a large-scale dataset for object detection, object tracking, and more.
 The dataset consists of `grayscale` and `color` images, as well as `velodyne` point clouds and `calibration` data.
 This raw data is annotated with object bounding boxes and instance segmentations. [read more](http://www.cvlibs.net/datasets/kitti/)

+10. `UAV123` (UAV123@CVPR2018) : a benchmark dataset for UAV-based object tracking.
+It consists of 123 video sequences captured by various UAVs in different scenarios.
+The dataset is divided into three subsets, i.e., UAV20L, UAV123_10fps and UAV123_30fps, according to the frame rate of the videos. [read more](https://ivul.kaust.edu.sa/Pages/pub-benchmark-simulator-uav.aspx)